-Born in Christchurch, Stuart McKenzie's early years were spent in Singapore where his parents were missionaries.
-He has degrees in Creative Writing and Contemporary Religion from Victoria University and Canterbury University, and has completed post-graduate research in contemporary theology at Cambridge University with controversial British theologian Don Cupitt.
-His writings in religion and art have been published in New Zealand and internationally.
+Stuart McKenzie has degrees in Creative Writing and Contemporary Religion from Victoria University and Canterbury University, and has completed post-graduate research in contemporary theology at Cambridge University.

-His first play The Joffongract, a phantasmagoric journey, was performed by the Free Theatre Group in Christchurch in 1983, directed by Peter Falkenberg.
-Stuart joined the Free Theatre and wrote and acted in many productions including A Letter from L, The Mortal Pleasure of Wanda Lust and The Rapist Over Suzannah, which won rave reviews for its searing intensity.
+Several of Stuart's early plays were performed by the Free Theatre in Christchurch, including The Joffongract, A Letter from L, The Mortal Pleasure of Wanda Lust and The-Rapist Over Suzannah, which won rave reviews for its searing intensity.

-In 1987 Down the Really Road was performed by The Committed in an acclaimed outdoor production at the Auckland School of Architecture.
+In 1987 Down the Really Road was performed by The Committed at the Auckland School of Architecture.
 True opened at BATS Theatre in Wellington in 1996, later transferring to Downstage Theatre.
-It was praised in The Listener as “a small miracle of a play, continually challenging, teasing and provoking.”
-In 2000 Double Beat opened at Downstage Theatre.
+In 2000 Double Beat premiered at Downstage Theatre.

-Stuart and wife Miranda Harcourt have been at the foreground of verbatim theatre in New Zealand, following the success of Miranda’s and William Brandt’s solo show Verbatim.
-Stuart and Miranda’s follow-up play Portraits was based on interviews with the rapist and murderer of a teenager, his girlfriend and the parents of the victim.
+Stuart and wife Miranda Harcourt wrote Portraits, a follow up play to the highly successful Verbatim.
+Portraits was based on interviews with the rapist and murderer of a teenager, his girlfriend and the parents of the victim.